ruslantur77/Sber_AI/README.md

 Sber stock price prediction

-This project is a web application built with Python, Tensorflow and Flask that predicts stock prices based on historical data.
+This project is a web application built with Python, Tensorflow and Flask that predicts stock price on Sber based on historical data.

 To get started with this project, follow these steps: